 Glycerin administered in the feed of rats at doses up to 20% in feed for 1 year or up to 10 g/kg for 2 years did not increase the incidence of tumors.
-Orally administered glycerin, in concentrations up to 5%, had a synergistic effect on the carcinogenicity of 4NQO in mice.
+Orally administered glycerin, in concentrations up to 5%, had a potentiating effect on the carcinogenicity of 4NQO in mice.

-Glycerin was not dermally irritating to rabbits when applied at concentrations up to 100% to up to 30% of the body surface 8 h/day, 5 days/week for 45 weeks.
+Glycerin was not dermally irritating to rabbits when applied at concentrations up to 100% to up to 30% of the body surface 8 h/d, 5 d/week for 45 weeks.
 Glycerin was a mild dermal irritant at 100% in guinea pigs.

 Glycerin at 50% was not irritating to subjects with dermatitis.
+Glycerin at 25% was not an irritant when administered to subjects in a patch test.